- Books, Literature, and Writing»

 Bernadette was cooking the fish and grits that day, because she knew Ford Bevins was on his way over.
 She knew exactly how he liked his food, and she wanted everything to be perfect.
 She also knew exactly how long it would take for him to get from his mother's house to Uncle Bo Bo's.

-She couldn’t even remember a time when she didn’t love Ford Bevins.
+She couldn’t even remember a time when she hadn’t loved Ford Bevins.
 She always knew she wanted him to be her husband, and she never kept it a secret from anybody.
-Not even him.
-But she was sure no one ever took her seriously.
-Nobody— except Ford’s mother.
-Miss Lula Jean always knew she meant it.
-Through the years, whenever Bernie started trying to decide what her married name would be: "Bernadette Brown-Bevins," or "Mrs. Bernadette B. Bevins," Miss Lula Jean was the only one who never laughed.
+Not even from him.
+But she was sure he, and no one else, ever took her seriously.
+Nobody believed she was dead set on winning his heart.
+No one.
+Except Ford’s mother.
+Miss Lula Jean always knew she was serious.
+When she was growing up, whenever she started trying to decide what her married name would be: "Bernadette Bevins," Bernadette Brown-Bevins," or "Mrs. Bernadette B. Bevins," Miss Lula Jean was the only person who never laughed at her.

-Evidently, Miss Lula Jean was never joking, because she'd called the night before and asked, “You still planning on marrying Ford?”
+Evidently, Miss Lula Jean had never been joking, because Ford's mother had called her the night before and asked, “You still planning on marrying Ford?”
 The woman who was most like a mother to Bernie had called to tell her what she thought of Ford's girlfriend.
 Even though the two women usually talked just about every day of the week, Miss Lula explained that she'd been busy with company, and that's why she hadn't called in several days.

 “Yeah, Um still plannin' on marrying him,” Bernie said.
 She hesitated a moment, then said, “But . . .”

 “Ain't no time for buts little girl,” Miss Lula Jean butted in.
 “He done brought home a woman this time, from Houston.
 And Bernie, he ain't never done that before.”